 - Company name

 - Signatures of the company’s officers authorising the Strike-Off

 Companies House will check the information and respond with confirmation by post.
-Depending on where your business is based, they will then publish a notice in the London, Edinburgh, or Belfast Gazette (the UK’s official journals of record).
-There is then a period of three months when interested parties can object to the Strike-Off.
+Then, depending on where your business is based, they will publish a notice in the London, Edinburgh, or Belfast Gazette (the UK’s official journals of record).
+There are then three months when interested parties can object to the Strike-Off.
 This is why it’s crucial that accounts are accurate and debts are paid.

 Using a DS01 form

 There are certain conditions for using a DS01 form when closing a limited company that you must meet.
 They include not doing any of the following for the three months previous to submitting the DS01 form: